Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Experiments

 \subsection{RQ2: Trade-off between Classification and Ranking Loss}

-We aim to investigate the trade-off between the classification and the ranking loss within the combination loss.
-Specifically, we tune the loss weight $\alpha$ from $1.0$ to $0.1$, and evaluate both negative LogLoss and AUC, as shown in Fig.~\ref{fig: res_on_beta}.
-Please note that the combination loss with $\alpha=1$ equals the BCE method.
-We have the following observation.
+Our aim to examine the trade-off between the classification and ranking loss components within the Combined-Pair loss.
+To achieve this, we vary the loss weight parameter, denoted as $\alpha$, in the Combined-Pair loss from $1.0$ to $0.1$.
+We evaluate the negative \LossName{} and the Area Under the Curve (AUC) as performance metrics, as depicted in Fig.~\ref{fig: res_on_beta}.
+Based on our observations, we note the following:

-First, when we decrease $\alpha$ from $1.0$, which equals the BCE method, both negative LogLoss and AUC are improved simultaneously, represented by the blue arrow.
-For example, with $\beta_{pos}=0.1$, decreasing $\alpha$ from $1.0$ to $0.7$ leads to an improvement of negative LogLoss from $0.12152$ to $0.12131$, and AUC from $0.81321$ to $0.81398$.
-This indicates that the classification and ranking ability can be improved by incorporating ranking loss, with an appropriate weight $\alpha$.
+First, starting with $\alpha=1.0$, which corresponds to the Binary Cross-Entropy (BCE) method (represented by the red diamond), we observe that decreasing $\alpha$, \textit{i.e.}, reducing the weight of the BCE loss while increasing the weight for the ranking loss, leads to simultaneous improvements in both the negative \LossName{} and AUC.
+This trend is represented by the orange arrow in the figure.
+For instance, with $\beta_\text{pos}=0.1$, reducing $\alpha$ from 1.0 to 0.7 results in a decrease in negative \LossName{} from 0.1215 to 0.1213, and an increase in AUC from 0.8132 to 0.8139.
+This suggests that \emph{the classification and ranking abilities can be improved monotonically by decreasing $\alpha$ up to a certain threshold}.

+Second, we observe that both metrics deteriorate when $\alpha$ is further increased.
+In other words, as the ranking loss becomes more dominant in the combination loss beyond a certain threshold, both the classification and ranking abilities deteriorate monotonically (as shown by the blue arrow).

-Second, when the $\alpha$ is further increased, both metrics start to deteriorate.
-However, when the positive is very sparse, \textit{e.g.}, $\beta_{pos}=0.1$, even with a very large weight for the ranking loss, \textit{e.g.}, $1-\alpha=0.9$, the model's performance is still better than the BCE method.
+However, when the positive feedback is very sparse (\textit{e.g.}, $\beta_\text{pos}=0.1$), even with a very large weight for the ranking loss (\textit{e.g.}, $1-\alpha=0.9$), the model's performance remains superior to the BCE method.